bcampbell/steno/doc/indexing.md

 # Text Indexing Details

+This section goes into more detail on how the text indexing operates.
+You can probably skip it, but it provides some insight which can help in diagnosing issues with querying.

 During indexing, article data is 'cooked' down into individual terms which are then entered into the index.

+The index is like the index you'd find in the back of a book.
+It's an easy-to-scan list of terms, and beside each term is a list of the articles which contain that term.

 For most fields, this is merely a case of splitting the text up into words, and lower-casing them.
 But some fields have more elaborate rules.

-The same rules are applied to queries before a search is performed.
+The same cooking rules applied to the articles are also applied to queries before a search is performed.
 This is important because terms either match exactly, or not at all.
-You cannot match partial terms (unless you're using the above wildcard operators).
+You cannot match partial terms (ignoring wildcard operators and fuzzy operators).
-So "tory" will NOT match "history".
-It's "tory" or nothing.
+So `tory` will *not* match `history`.
+It's `tory` or nothing.

 ## `headline`, `content` and `byline` fields

-When indexing `headline`, `content` and `byline` fields have some extra processing is applied.
+When indexing the `headline`, `content` and `byline` fields, some extra processing is applied.

-Best illustrated by an example: let's take the following text:
+This is best illustrated by an example: let's take the following text:

-    `None of Bob's connections!`
+    None of Bob's connections!

-1. The text is split up into words:
+1. The text is split up into words and unwanted punctuation is removed:

         None of Bob's connections